Lightning-AI/litgpt/howto/tpus.md

 python3 generate.py --prompt "Hello, my name is" --num_samples 3
 ```

-This command will take a long time as XLA needs to compile the graph: ~20s for the first generation.
+This command will take take ~17s for the first generation time as XLA needs to compile the graph.
-In fact, you'll notice that the second sample takes considerable less time: ~9s, and ~2s after.
+You'll notice that afterwards, generation times drop to ~2s.

 ## Finetuning